-Nowadays painting in acrylics has been adopted by many artists as their medium of choice having many of the strengths of oil in terms of colour opacity and body without the need to use solvents for mixing and cleaning.
-Its versatility can be improved with the use of mediums that increase the drying time, change the finish and tweak the thickness or fluidity of the paint largely without effecting the colour strength or breaking down the pigments in the paint.
+Nowadays painting in acrylics has been adopted by many artists as their medium of choice having many of the strengths of oil paint in terms of colour translucency, opacity and body without the need to use toxic solvents for mixing and cleaning.
+Its versatility can be extended further with the use of mediums that increase the drying time, change the finish and alter the viscosity or fluidity of the paint largely without affecting the colour strength.

 Typically, acrylics are divided into 2 broad categories; Artist grade and Student grade.

--Artists grade acrylics often contain superior pigment load and naturally occurring pigments leading to greater colour intensity meaning there’s less change in the colour once the paint is dry.
+Artists grade acrylics often contain pure pigments and depending on their availability, manufacturers group colours into various price bands called series A or series B or number the colours 1 to 9. (series 9 being the highest price, series 1 the cheapest price) The higher the letter or number, the more expensive the colour is to produce: leading to greater colour intensity meaning there’s less change in the colour once the paint is dry.
 They are also formulated to last longer than their student counterpart being made to resist reactions with water, UV light and exposure to the elements.
+The artist’s quality paints intermix well and are more vibrant due to the strength and purity of the pigments; if mixed with mediums they should also maintain their intensity of colour.

-If you’re looking for more bang for your buck then our own brand ARTdiscount paint offers more paint for the price and quantity in comparison to another other paint we stock.
+If you’re looking for a great choice of colours then our own brand ARTdiscount paint offers more paint for the price and quantity in comparison to other student grade paint we stock.
 Made by one of the UK’s leading art supplies manufacturers and available in 28 of the most common colours found in any artist’s tool box.
-The paint has fantastic colour strength and stability and even be used outdoors for mural painting on concrete and brickwork which can last even longer with a good coat of clear acrylic varnish.
+The paint has fantastic colour strength and stability, can be used on a variety of primed surfaces, paper, wooden panel, canvas, primed plaster ...

 Considered by many to be the gold standard for student quality acrylic paints, the Daler Rowney System 3 is characterised by its strong colour stability, slightly satin finish and excellent body.
 System 3 is arguably the most popular student paint on the market, available in tubes or pots to suit every artist; 59ml, 150ml, 500ml and huge 2.25ltr in selected colours.
 Boasting a plethora of colours to match even some artists’ quality paints, System 3 has all angles covered, including some unique colours like the antique looking grey-blue Wedgewood and the rich and regal Velvet Purple.
 A superb choice for an artist looking to match quality with a highly affordable paint.
 Daler Rowney also offer a selection of mediums for use with their acrylic paints such as iridescent and pearlescent mediums for giving your acrylic paints a subtle and distinct metallic shimmer.

-It is fitting that the pioneers of the first modern acrylic paints should find a spot on our list as Liquitex Heavy Body paints delivery a superb thick and smooth consistency of acrylic fit to be used straight from the tube right onto the canvas it if suits you.
+It is fitting that the pioneers of the first modern acrylic paints should find a spot on our list as Liquitex Heavy Body paints deliver a superb thick and smooth consistency of acrylic fit to be used straight from the tube right onto the canvas if it suits you.
 Richly pigmented and wonderfully viscous for those strong peaks and deep brush marks used in impasto techniques.

 Liquitex uses artist quality pigments in the formulation of these paints meaning they have fantastic staying power and are made to last.
-Perfect for use with palette knifes, silicone wedges and large brushes.
+Perfect for use with a palette knife, silicone wedges and large brushes.
+Additional Liquitex mediums, gels and varnishes are also available.

 GOLDEN are a particularly highly regarded brand when it comes to acrylic paints and mediums, their uncompromising approach to colour formulation in their paints leads to superior quality colours across their generous range of 101 colours across a variety of primaries, tints, neutral tones and metallic encompassing cadmium, cobalt and quinacridone pigments.
 To quote GOLDEN themselves;